+61. Functions of Electoral Commission

+62. Independence of the Commission

+63. Constituencies

+64. Appeals from decisions of Commission43

+65. Staff of Commission

+66. Expenses of Commission

+67. Organisation of elections

+68. Voting at elections and referenda

+Political Systems

+69. Political systems

+70. Movement political system

+71. Multi-party political system

+72. Right to form political parties or political organisations

+73. Regulations of political organisations45

+74. Change of political systems by referenda or elections

+75. Prohibition of one-party state

+General

+76. Parliament to enact laws on elections

+CHAPTER 6: THE LEGISLATURE

+Establishment Composition and Functions of Parliament

-- 77. Parliament of Uganda.
+77. Parliament of Uganda

-- 78. Composition of Parliament.
+78. Composition of Parliament

-- 79. Functions of Parliament.
+79. Functions of Parliament

-- 80. Qualifications and disqualifications of members of Parliament.
+80. Qualifications and disqualifications of members of Parliament

-- 81. Election of members of Parliament.
+81. Election of members of Parliament

-- 82. Speaker and Deputy Speaker of Parliament.
+82. Speaker and Deputy Speaker of Parliament

-- 82A.
-Leader of the opposition.
+82A.
+Leader of the opposition

-- 83. Tenure of office of members of Parliament.
+83. Tenure of office of members of Parliament

-- 84. Right of recall.
+84. Right of recall

-- 85. Emoluments of members of Parliament.
+85. Emoluments of members of Parliament

-- 86. Determination of questions of membership.
+86. Determination of questions of membership

-- 87. Clerk to Parliament and other staff of Parliament.
+87. Clerk to Parliament and other staff of Parliament

 87A.
-Parliamentary Commission.

-Procedure of Parliament.

-- 88. Quorum of Parliament.

-- 89. Voting in Parliament.

-- 90. Committees of Parliament.

-- 91. Exercise of legislative powers.

-- 92. Restriction on retrospective legislation.

-- 93. Restriction on financial matters.

-- 94. Rules of procedure in Parliament.

-- 95. Sessions of Parliament.

-- 96. Dissolution of Parliament.

-97. Parliamentary immunities and privileges.

-CHAPTER SEVEN-THE EXECUTIVE.

-The President.

-- 98. President of Uganda.

-- 99. Executive authority of Uganda.

-- 100. Notification of the absence of the President from Uganda.

-- 101. Presidential addresses.

-- 102. Qualifications of the President.

-- 103. Election of the President.

-- 104. Challenging a presidential election.

-- 105. Tenure of office of the President.

-- 106. Terms and conditions of service of the President.

-- 107. Removal of the President.

-- 108. Vice President.

-- 108A.
-Prime Minister.

-- 109. Absence of the President.

-110. State of emergency.

-The Cabinet.

-111. The Cabinet.

-112. Meetings of the Cabinet. · • • • • • •

-113. Cabinet Ministers.

-114. Other Ministers.

-115. Oath of Minister.

-116. Vacation of office of Minister.

-117. Responsibility of Ministers.

-118. Vote of censure.

-119. Attorney General.
+Parliamentary Commission

+Procedure of Parliament

+88. Quorum of Parliament

+89. Voting in Parliament

+90. Committees of Parliament

+91. Exercise of legislative powers

+92. Restriction on retrospective legislation

+93. Restriction on financial matters54

+94. Rules of procedure in Parliament

+95. Sessions of Parliament

+96. Dissolution of Parliament

+General

+97. Parliamentary immunities and privileges

+CHAPTER 7: THE EXECUTIVE

+The President

+98. President of Uganda

+99. Executive authority of Uganda

+100. Notification of absence of President from Uganda

+101. Presidential addresses

+102. Qualifications and disquaifications of the President

+103. Election of President

+104. Challenging Presidential Election

+105. Tenure of office of President

+106. Terms and conditions of service of President

+107. Removal of President

+108. Vice-President

+108A.
+Prime Minister

+109. Absence of President

+110. State of emergency

+The Cabinet

+111. The Cabinet

+112. Meetings of Cabinet

+113. Cabinet Ministers

+114. Other Ministers

+115. Oath of Minister

+116. Vacation of office of Minister

+117. Responsibility of Ministers

+118. Vote of censure

+119. Attorney-General

 119A.
-Deputy Attorney General.

-Director of Public Prosecutions.

-120. Director of Public Prosecutions.

-Prerogative of mercy.

-121. Prerogative of mercy.

-International relations.

-122. Diplomatic representation.

-123. Execution of treaties, conventions and agreements.

-Declaration of a state of war.

-124. Declaration of a state of war.

-• National Planning Authority.

-125. National Planning Authority.

-Chapter Eight-The Judiciary.

-Administration of justice.

-126. Exercise of judicial power.

-127. Participation of the people in the administration of justice.

-128. Independence of the judiciary.

-The courts of judicature.

-129. The courts of judicature.

-The Supreme Court of Uganda.

-130. Supreme Court of Uganda.

-131. Composition of the Supreme Court.

-132. Jurisdiction of the Supreme Court.

-133. Administrative functions of the Chief Justice.

-The Court of Appeal of Uganda.

-134. Court of Appeal of Uganda.

-135. Composition of the Court of Appeal.

-136. Administrative functions of the Deputy Chief Justice.

-The constitutional court.

-137. Questions as to the interpretation of the Constitution.

-The High Court of Uganda.

-138. High Court of Uganda.

-139. Jurisdiction of the High Court.

-140. Hearing of election cases.

-141. Administrative functions of the Principal Judge.

-Appointments, qualifications and tenure of office of judicial officers.

-142. Appointment of judicial officers.

-143. Qualifications for appointment of judicial offices

-144. Tenure of office of judicial officers.

-145. Registrars.

-Judicial Service Commission.

-146. Judicial Service Commission.
+Deputy Attorney-General

+Director of Public Prosecutions

+120. Director of Public Prosecutions

+Prerogative Mercy

+121. Prerogative of mercy

+International Relations

+122. Diplomatic representation

+123. Execution of treaties, conventions and agreements

+Declaration of a State of War

+124. Declaration of a state of war

+National Planning Authority

+125. National Planning Authority

+CHAPTER 8: THE JUDICIARY

+Administration of Justice

+126. Exercise of judicial power

+127. Participation of the people in the administration of justice

+128. Independence of the Judiciary70

+The Courts of Judicature

+129. The courts of Judicature

+The Supreme Court of Uganda71

+130. Supreme Court of Uganda71

+131. Composition of the Supreme Court

+132. Jurisdiction of Supreme Court

+133. Administrative functions of the Chief Justice

+The Court of Appeal of Uganda

+134. Court of Appeal of Uganda

+135. Composition of the Court of Appeal72

+136. Administrative functions of the Deputy Chief Justice

+The Constitutional Court

+137. Questions as to interpretation of the Constitution

+The High Court of Uganda

+138. High Court of Uganda

+139. Jurisdiction of High Court

+140. Hearing of election cases

+141. Administrative functions of the Principle Judge

+Appointments Qualifications and Tenure of Office of Judicial Officers

+142. Appointment of judicial officers

+143. Qualifications for appointment of judicial officers

+144. Tenure of office of judicial officers

+145. Registrars

+Judicial Service Commission

+146. Judicial Service Commission

+147. Functions of Judicial Service Commission